acaizu00/about-me-/README.md

 # about-me-

-hi! if ur reading this thank you for stopping by! the list below is just some stuff to know about me byi.
+hi! if you're reading this thank you for stopping by! the list below is just some stuff to know about me byi.

 byi: